Sri Lanka to outsource visa service for Chinese tourists

 As a result, the cabinet has decided to outsource visa services for Chinese tourists to a sub-agent based in China.

 This will allow Chinese tourists to apply for visas to visit Sri Lanka in the Chinese language.

-(Colombo Gazette)
+The Department of Emigration and Immigration has been using the Electronic Travel Authorization System (ETA) since the year 2012 for issuance of pre – check up and approval to foreign tourists visiting Sri Lanka.

+Although attraction of a considerable amount of Chinese tourists to Sri Lanka is apparent, those Chinese tourists are not encouraged due to delays in obtaining visas to visit Sri Lanka as a result of the language barrier resulting form the implementation of Electronic Travel Authorization System (ETA) system only in English at present by Sri Lanka, the Government said.